-The Trustees have decided to maintain free reserves of approximately 18 months operational expenditure which is approximately £819,000.
+The Trustees have decided to maintain free reserves of approximately 18 months of operational expenditure, which is approximately £993,700.

-The unrestricted general funds as at 31st December 2018 are £1,514,995 (2017: £1,402,623).
-After deducting intangible and tangible assets of £95,890 (2017: £99,549), the free reserves are £1,419,105 (2017: £1,303,074).
-We calculate the free reserves are equivalent to 31 months of budgeted operational expenditure for 2019, currently in excess of our current policy, pending a review of reserves in 2019.
+The unrestricted general funds as at 3 lst December 2019 are £1,632,421 (2018: £1,514,995).
+After deducting intangible and tangible assets of £92,231 (2018: £95,890), the free reserves are £1,540,190 (2018: £1,419,105).
+We calculate the free reserves are equivalent to 29 months of budgeted operational expenditure for 2020, currently in excess of our current policy.
+There have been a number of projects identified for the 2020 budget (Quality Improvement and digital infrastructure) which, along with an increase in the operational budget, will reduce the available reserves.
+A further review of reserves will need to be undertaken post the 2020 Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2) pandemic which will reflect the value of the investments against the reserves policy.

 Unrestricted designated funds are those which have been set aside by the Trustees for specific projects.
 The Trust currently has one fund designated to support projects and activities which directly support the development and implementation of evidence-based veterinary medicine.
-This includes activities such as supporting the development of the Veterinary Evidence journal and InFOCUS publication.
+This includes activities such as supporting the development of the Veterinary Evidence journal and inFOCUS publication.
 It is planned to utilise this fund to support the delivery of the next phase of the RCVS Knowledge strategic plan.
-The value at 31st December 2018 was £2,571,124 (2017: £2,134,413).
+The value at 31st December 2019 was £3,393,057 (2018: £2,571,124).

 Restricted funds are generated when the donor stipulates how their donation or legacy may be spent.
-At 31st December 2018, restricted reserves totalled £2,209,985 (2017: £1,183,328).
-The Trust currently has 12 (2017: 12) restricted funds and a summary of their restrictions is shown in note 13 on page 30.
+At 31st December 2019, restricted reserves totalled £2,408,468 (2018:

+£2,209,985).
+The Trust currently has 10 (2018: 12) restricted funds and a summary of their restrictions is shown in note 12 on page 27.